Camp Moremi: Our full report

 - Medical care

 - The nearest doctor is in Maun.
-Management and guides are first-aid trained and medical evacuation is available in case of emergency.
+Management and guides are first-aid trained and medical evacuation is possible in case of emergency.
 In addition to this, a mobile clinic frequents the area, provided by the government.

 - Dangerous animals